-The next year, we installed a new fence that we placed farther back than the original one, plus we excavated some landscaping, so we had room for a total of 8 beds.
+The next year, we installed a new fence that we placed farther back than the original one, plus we excavated some landscaping, so we had room for a total of 8 DIY raised garden beds.
 We built three more 4 ft x 8 ft beds, again only 10 inches tall, but we placed them at ground level.
-We then built two 4 ft x 4 ft beds and one 2 ft x 8 ft bed, all of which were 16 inches tall.
+Then we built two 4 ft x 4 ft beds and one 2 ft x 8 ft bed, all of which were 16 inches tall.
 We gave the extra height figuring we’d grow root vegetables in those beds.
-Little did we know then just home much easier they’d be to tend!
+Little did we know then just how much easier they’d be to tend!

 As the years wore on and my bones ground down, the 4 ft x 8 ft beds became more of a nuisance to work with, especially the two original ones half buried in the ground.

 Well, this spring, Handan had had enough of it.
 She proclaimed that we would raise all of the beds to 16 inches.
 She further decreed that the original two raised garden beds would be replaced entirely, and those boards that were salvageable would be used to add height to the back beds.

 Since these beds are all used to grow vegetables, I only use cedar to make them.
 Pressure-treated pine is fine for an ornamental garden, but I wouldn’t want those chemicals in the soil if I’m growing food.
 Around here, the best place for cedar boards is Lowe’s.
 Their cedar deck boards are a full inch thick – perfect for DIY raised garden beds.

 Affiliate links are provided below.
 Full disclosure here.